wy8881/voting/README.md

 10. Paste the **connection string** into the '**URI**', and replace **<password>** with the password for the user.
 11. Click '**Save & Connect**'.
 (If you have a problem here, visit https://www.mongodb.com/community/forums/t/error-while-connecting-my-database-through-mongodb-compass/243317)
 12. Create a database. -- (Remember the **database's name**)
+### Strongly suggest using IntelliJ IDEA to run this system
-## If you haven't used IntelliJ IDEA Community before, follow these steps:
+### If you haven't used IntelliJ IDEA Community before, follow these steps:
 1. Download and install IntelliJ IDEA Community Edition at https://www.jetbrains.com/idea/download/?section=windows
 2. Download this voting system and open it as a project in IntelliJ IDEA.
 ## B. Start System